I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-In November 1883, the robber returned to the scene of his first hold up.
-Having stopped the stagecoach and wrestled the strongbox to the ground he had the misfortune to encounter a young man who was hitching a ride and was armed with a rifle.
+In November 1883, the robber returned to the scene of his first hold-up.
+Having stopped the stagecoach and wrestling the strongbox to the ground, he had the misfortune to encounter a young man who was hitching a ride and was armed with a rifle.

 They tracked Black Bart’s movements and discovered that his "business trips" coincided with Wells Fargo robberies.
 In questioning, the dapper Mr. Boles denied any knowledge of nefarious activities such as stagecoach robberies.

 However, his cover story soon fell apart, and he confessed to one hold-up.
 He drew a six-year sentence in San Quentin, got out early for good behaviour, and vanished, never to be heard from again.

 Although, maybe not.
 According to the 2015 book Black Bart, the Search Is Over, the robber left prison and settled in Marysville, California.
 The authors say he lived into his 80s under the alias Charles Wells, no doubt picking a name that was a metaphorical finger to the company he hated.

 - Henry N. Morse was the detective who finally brought an end to Black Bart’s escapades.
 In the tradition of colourful names, Morse was known as "The bloodhound of the far West."

 - It seems Black Bart chose his nom de plume after reading the book The Case of Summerfield.
 The novel is about a villainous stagecoach robber called, you guessed it, Black Bart.

 - It’s estimated that Black Bart removed $18,000 from Wells Fargo stages over the course of his career.
 Other bandits robbed the company stagecoaches of $400,000.